gstew5/snarkl/README.md

 > make keccak
 ```

-from the `src` directory, contains a basic implementation of the Keccak (SHA3) round function, for lane width 1.
+from the `src` directory, contains a basic implementation of the Keccak (SHA3) round function.

 ## Limitations